Preparation

 It’s worth making a list or laying out all of your kit and working out which bits are essential and which are not.
 If you’re travelling with a group perhaps there are some things you can share.

-Most people do the Way of the Roses over three days - although some have done it in a lot less (see our news pages).
-The cummulative distance table on the terrain page will give you an idea of the distances involved and help you plan where to have breaks and stay for the night.
-The official map shows the location of various rural pubs, cafes etc.
+Many people do the Way of the Roses over three days - although some have done it in less and others much more - there are no rules (see our Your Stories pages.)
+The cumulative distance table on the Route Map page and the terrain page will give you an idea of the distances involved and help you plan where to have breaks and stay for the night.
+The Food and Drinks page shows the location of various rural pubs, cafes and the Places of Interest page is essential reading especially for those taking a more leisurely approach.

 Way of the Roses isn’t a sportive type route but can be used for training for one provided time is allowed for slower paced cycling on narrow lanes and shared use sections.

-Be realistic - if the furthest you’ve cycled previously is ten miles along a canal towpath then aiming to complete the route in two days is probably not a good idea.
+Be realistic - if the furthest you’ve cycled previously is ten miles along a canal towpath then aiming to complete the route in less than four days is probably not a good idea.

 The profiles on the terrain page will give you some idea of what’s in store.
-The biggest hills are between Settle and Brimham Rocks (a few miles east of Pateley Bridge).
-This is roughly between miles 35 and 65, so you could get them all out of the way on day one if you’re feeling particularly brave/energetic.
+The hills start after about 8 miles and the biggest climbs are between Settle and Brimham Rocks (a few miles east of Pateley Bridge).
+This is roughly between miles 35 and 65, so you could get them all out of the way on day one if you’re feeling particularly brave/energetic or, you could do shorter distances over the hills and then double or even treble the distance on the flatter sections.
 The highest point of the route is at Greenhow at 402m (1312 ft).

-If you’ve never ridden a ‘fully loaded bike’ before we would recommend that you do at least a couple of short rides carrying luggage to get used to the feel and weight of the bike.
-Some riders would recommend that you use tyres 25mm or above for comfort and coping with variable road and path surfaces,
+If you’ve never ridden a ‘fully loaded bike’ before we would recommend that you do at least a couple of short rides carrying luggage to get used to the feel and weight of the bike especially when braking downhill.
+Some riders would recommend that you use tyres 25mm or above for comfort and coping with variable road and path surfaces.

 The biggest problem many riders face is getting to the start/making their way home with their bike.
 Anyone that has travelled by train and bike can testify that it can be a frustrating experience.
 But plan well in advance and you should be ok.
-The main problem is that trains are generally restricted to carrying only 2 or 4 bikes, which when travelling as part of a large group can make things awkward.
+The main problem is that some local trains are restricted to carrying only 2 or 4 bikes, which when travelling as part of a large group can make things awkward.
+On most mainline trains, bikes spaces need to be reserved.

-Lancaster is on the West Coast mainline so well served by direct trains from Scotland and the NW england and also from Birmigham and London.
+Lancaster is on the West Coast mainline so well served by direct trains from Scotland and the NW England and also from Birmingham and London.
 There are also plenty of regional trains.
-You can then get the train to Morecambe from Lancaster - it only takes about 11 minutes, although the trains are not as frequent as you might expect.
-You could just ride the 4 miles to Morecambe, there’s a cycle path right outside the station (gate by platform 1).
+You can get a train to Morecambe from Lancaster - it only takes about 11 minutes, although you could just as easily ride the 4 miles to Morecambe, there’s a cycle path right outside the station (gate by platform 1).

-For train services and informatio on all operators visit the National Rail website or call 08457 48 49 50.
+For train services and information on all operators visit the National Rail website or call 08457 48 49 50.

 Luckily I live near the start of the route as did all of my riding companions so that didn’t trouble us.
 To get back from Bridlington we used a hired minibus and helpful friend, who drove over and picked us up.
 This way about 7 people and bikes could travel back together.
 You will need to check out the minibus beforehand to check how you’ll all fit in (on one trip the company removed a row of seats - at a cost).